Above a sunset rendering of Autumn folliage

-The artist used acrylic paint which she has slid across the canvas in successive veils of dilute colour and where the paint is thicker, she has scratched with a flexible palette knife and drawn and scribbled detail with Derwent inktense pencils.
+The artist used acrylic paint which she has slid across the canvas in successive veils of dilute colour and where the paint is thicker, she has scratched with a flexible palette knife and used the edge of card dipped in paint for fine lines.

 An exciting and exprimental process echoing nature's own constructive and destructive ongoing process.

-The artist used acrylic paint which she has slid across the canvas in successive veils of dilute colour and where the paint is thicker, she has scratched with a flexible palette knife and drawn and scribbled detail with Derwent inktense pencils.
+The artist used acrylic paint which she has slid across the canvas in successive veils of dilute colour and where the paint is thicker, she has scratched with a flexible palette knife and used the edge of card dipped in paint for fine lines.

 An exciting and exprimental process echoing nature's own constructive and destructive ongoing process.